 - The USA is one of the top producers of Squash, with California, Florida, and Arizona leading the way in production.

-- There are many Squash-growing areas in the USA, and each has its climate and soil type.
+- There are many Squash-growing areas in the USA, each with a climate and soil type.
 The sunlight the area receives is essential in deciding where to grow your Squash.
 Squash needs at least 6 hours of direct sun daily to produce good yields.

 - If you have the space, choosing an area with full sun all day is best.
-If that’s not possible, try to find a spot with morning sun and afternoon shade.
+If that’s impossible, try to find a spot with morning sun and afternoon shade.
 This will protect the Squash from getting too hot in the afternoon and improve the fruit set.

 - Winter Squash, such as Acorn, Butternut, or Spaghetti Squash, is picked when mature and can be stored for up to several months in a cool, dark place.
 Winter Squash requires a long growing season.
 While it is grown in almost every U.S. state, Michigan, New York, and California grow the most.